 Longer runs, however, may result in radio interference since they will degrade the sound further, making radio frequency noise take over the signal.
 If you have this problem you will notice choppy or crackly audio and red and green dots on the screen.

 Using an active HDMI splitter for longer cable runs should help eliminate this problem.
-However, if the problem persists, you may want to upgrade your HDMI cable to one that is better shielded.
+However, if the problem persists, you may want to upgrade your HDMI cable to one that is better shielded, or another type like directional cables which we’ve talked about before.
 A shielded cable has an extra layer of material (usually a metal alloy or carbon allotrope) that deflects radio waves.

 When you have older equipment, you may be working with fewer HDMI ports than you need.
 Now that you know about HDMI splitters, that shouldn’t be a problem anymore!